Brqje/AdiBags-BetterCategories/README.md

 I've included specific categorization for over 2200 items:

-- Over 1600 items released in Vanilla
+- Approximately 1500 Vanilla items
-- Over 600 items released in TBC
+- Approximately 700 TBC items

 The general idea is that consumables which share buff slots or cooldowns are grouped into sub-categories.
 For instance: